e-gov/GOVSSO/TechnicalSpecification.md

 ## 3 SSO session

-GOVSSO will create a SSO session for each successful user authentication and stores it in its internal session storage.
+GOVSSO will create an SSO session for each successful user authentication and stores it in its internal session storage.
 The SSO session is used to store user personal information and various parameters about the authentication request (for example authentication time, authentication level of assurance, authentication method used).
 The authentication information and parameters are not allowed to change during the authentication session.

 The SSO session is linked to the user agent via a session cookie.
 The user is allowed to create a single SSO session per user agent but may create concurrent sessions across multiple user agents.

 SSO session has a limited validity period of 15 minutes.
 During the SSO session validity period the user is not required to re-authenticate while logging into different client applications.
 Instead, they are given the option to use the authentication information stored in SSO session.
 GOVSSO issues ID Tokens as proof of an active SSO session.
 The ID Token contains the user personal information as well as the session information.
 All issued ID Tokens are linked to an SSO session via a session id (`sid`) claim and have the same validity period as the SSO session.

-The SSO session validity period is extended by 15 minutes every time a new client application authentication request is received, or an existing authenticated client application performs a SSO session update request.
+The SSO session validity period is extended by 15 minutes every time a new client application authentication request is received, or an existing authenticated client application performs an SSO session update request.
 This means that all client applications are contributing to keep the SSO session valid for the duration the user is still using the client applications.

 SSO session expires when no new authentication requests or session update requests have been received in the last 15 minutes.
 This is a safety feature assuring that user SSO session is not kept alive too long after the user has finished using the client applications.